Skills Reference

 Output includes

-• Pattern analysis: Type of trend (linear, exponential, seasonal)
+- Pattern analysis (linear, exponential, seasonal)

-• Forecast: Projected future costs with confidence ranges
+- Projected future costs with confidence ranges

 Granularity guidelines